It Sounds Like an Argument — I Don’t Think So!

 Pastor Robert Fleischmann, National Director, Christian Life Resources

-Using this line of reasoning a number of socalled “beneficial” observations can be made: legalized abortion reduces the need for Pampers so our landfills do not fill up too quickly; legalized abortion means less babies are dying from SIDS; legalized abortion reduces overcrowding in schools.
+Using this line of reasoning a number of so-called “beneficial” observations can be made: legalized abortion reduces the need for Pampers so our landfills do not fill up too quickly; legalized abortion means fewer babies are dying from SIDS; legalized abortion reduces overcrowding in schools.

-What Colorado child might have been around to stop the school shootings if his mother hadn’t aborted him?
 What child might have been here as a promising cancer research specialist approaching a cure if it has not been for legalized abortion?
-What exemplary war hero, police officer, clergyman, humanitarian, musician, poet, politician or friend might have been here today if it weren’t for legalized abortion?
+What exemplary war hero, police officer, clergyman, humanitarian, musician, poet, politician, or friend might have been here today if it weren’t for legalized abortion?